RoiShabi/cpu-perf-docs/problems-derived.md

 |2|(II) sw t0, 0(zero)|(I) xor t0, a0, a5|NO WORK|NO WORK|NO WORK|
 |3|(III) xor t1, a1, a5|(II) sw t0, 0(zero)|(I) xor t0, a0, a5|NO WORK|NO WORK|

-We already encounter a problem: on the Decode step, the value of register t0 is fetched when instruction (II) reach there (never talked about it, but this is what Decode step does).
+We already encounter a problem: on the Decode step, the value of register t0 is fetched when instruction (II) reach there (never talked about it, but this is part of what Decode step does).
 The value of t0 at this current cycle is not valid, since instruction (I) hasn't reached yet to Write-Back step (which is the step when values are being stored in registers).\
 In other words, instruction (II) cannot be decoded until instruction (I) exits the pipeline.
 What looks like:
 |Cycle No.|Instruction Fetch|Instruction Decode|Instruction Execute|Memory Access|Write Back|
 |---|---|---|---|---|---|